 Long-term tenants make for consistent income, and having loyal tenants protects your financial spending in terms of maintenance expenses and marketing expenses.

 Moreover, you’re spared from constant tenant screening which can consume your time and resources.
 There’s even the added benefit where won’t need to rearrange your schedule frequently to accommodate property showings.
+Capturing their interest is a must!

 Ultimately, long-term renters are a landlord’s dream.
 But how do you get them?